gjermundgaraba/bjaanes.github.io/_posts/2015-08-23-my-rss-feeds-or-great-websites-to-visit-from-time-to-time.md

 ### The Eisenberg Effect

-Rob Eisenberg&#8217;s blog.
+Rob Eisenberg's blog.
 This guy has worked on many great frameworks.
 Recently he was working on Angular 2, before he went on to create another one of his own called Aurelia.

 Website: <a href="http://eisenbergeffect.bluespire.com/" target="_blank">http://eisenbergeffect.bluespire.com/</a>